-We are extremely proud that The Princeton Review has ranked our law school number one in the country for faculty accessibility for the past five years in a row.
+We are extremely proud that The Princeton Review has ranked our law school number one in the country for faculty accessibility for the past six years in a row.
 Making this recognition particularly meaningful to us is that this ranking is based on direct input from law students.

 "Pepperdine Law is committed to providing veterans with collegial support that is reminiscent of the unit camaraderie that I experienced on active duty.
 From exceptional financial support to dinner at the Dean's house on Veterans Day, this is truly a military friendly law school." – Sergeant Peter Fendel, President of the Veterans Legal Society, Class of 2014, United States Marine Corps Veteran